conacts/obsidian/114 Multiple Integration.md

 ## 15.1 Integration in Two Variables

 ##### Double Integral
-Intgreation of two variables
+Integration of two variables
 $$\iint_D f(x,y) dA$$
 - Volume of region between graph when $f(x,y) \ge 0$ on domain $D$

 **Similarities Between Double and Single Integrals:**
-- Double Intgerals are defined as limits of Riemann sums.
+- Double Integrals are defined as limits of Riemann sums.
 - Double integrals are evaluated using the [[Definitions#Fundamental Theorem of Calculus | Fundamental Theorem of Calculus]], but applied twice

 **Integrals are broken into 3 parts**